-PROS: Made like a tank.
+PROS: The Mobi-Chair is made like a tank.
 The seat is sturdy canvas screwed into a welded metal frame.
 This should last us plenty of beach trips and for not much more money than one of those plastic PVC beach chairs.

 The seat angle is adjustable and it came with a chest strap, so even though it’s sized for an adult, we could adjust it to make Fulton comfortable.

 Folds up and the wheels and arms come off and go on easily making it very easy to transport and set up.
 (The front wheel is a bit tricky, but it fits in my van with the front wheel on so it’s a non-issue.)

 AWESOME in the water.
 I didn’t have to take it in real far and Fulton was bouncing in the wave, getting splashed and squealing with excitement.

 Rolls and steers easily on the boardwalk, sidewalk and other surfaces.